A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Practical experiments

 \subsection{Experimental setup}

-\textbf{Dataset and Architecture.} We target several embedded DNNs including a shortened MobileNetv1 \cite{Howard2017MobileNetsEC}.
-This DNN shares the same basic block as the original MobileNetv1: depth-wise separable convolutions.
-To the best of our knowledge, these blocks have never been successfully extracted using cryptanalytic extraction.
-Full description of all the targeted architectures are provided in \Cref{appendix:target_architecture}.
-All classifiers were trained on the CIFAR-10 dataset\footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}} except for the architecture from \cite{Chen2024HardLabelCE}.
-This one, as well as all the DNNs performing regression, is trained on random datasets. \Cref{tab:all_targets} summarizes all the targeted DNNs in this work.
+\paragraph{Dataset and Architecture.} We target several embedded DNNs, including a shortened MobileNetv1 \cite{Howard2017MobileNetsEC}.
+A detailed description of this model is provided in \autoref{tab:extraction32bits_archi_target_mobilenetv1}.
+This DNN shares the same basic blocks as the original MobileNetv1, namely depthwise separable convolutions.
+The architecture of a depthwise separable convolution is described in \autoref{tab:archi_DW_sep}.
+To the best of our knowledge, these blocks have never been successfully extracted using cryptanalytic extraction methods.
+We also tested our methodology on a large MLP with the architecture described in \autoref{tab:archi_bigMLP}.

+For clarity, when describing MLPs, we adopt the following notation: Size Input - (Size Hidden Layer) - Size Output Layer.
+For instance, the large MLP described above is denoted as $3072$-$512$-$256$-$64$-$10$.
+Finally, we target the most complex architectures considered in \cite{Jagielski2019HighAA, Rolnick2019ReverseengineeringDR, Carlini2020CryptanalyticEO, Chen2024HardLabelCE, Carlini2024PolynomialTC}.
+A summary of the targeted architectures is provided in \autoref{tab:all_targets}.

+All classifiers are trained on the CIFAR-10 dataset\footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}} except for the architecture from \cite{Chen2024HardLabelCE}.
+This network, as well as all DNNs performing regression, is trained on a random dataset, as in the SOTA.

-\textbf{Hardware configuration.} The models are embedded on an ARM Cortex-M7 microcontroller unit (MCU), on an STM32-F767ZI board via the X-Cube-AI framework, and uses $32$-bit floating point data for all processed values (\textit{i.e.}, input, weights, activations values, \textit{etc.}).
-This board incorporates $2$ Mbytes of flash memory and $512$ Kbytes of SRAM.
-X-Cube-AI is a framework developed by ST Microelectronics to facilitate the deployment of DNNs on STM's embedded devices.
-However, it is important to notice that this framework is not intended to provide secure deployment for embedded DNNs.
+\paragraph{Hardware configuration.} The models are deployed on an STM32-F767ZI board, based on an ARM Cortex-M7 MCU, via the X-Cube-AI framework without compiler optimizations, using $32$-bit floating-point data for all values, \textit{e.g.} inputs, weights, and activation values.
+The board features $2$ MBytes of Flash memory and $512$ KBytes of SRAM.
+X-Cube-AI is a framework developed by ST Microelectronics to facilitate DNN deployment on STM's embedded devices.
+However, this framework is not designed to provide secure deployment of embedded DNNs.

-\textbf{Practical setup.} A probe from Langer (EMV-Technik RF-U 2.5 is connected to an amplifier (ZLF-2000G+) to capture the EM physical leakages.
-To acquire the EM signal, a Lecroy oscilloscope (2.5 GHz WaveRunner 625Zi) is used in our setup.
+\paragraph{Practical setup.} An EM probe from Langer (EMV-Technik RF-U 2.5) is connected to an amplifier (ZLF-2000G+) to capture EM traces.
+A Lecroy oscilloscope (2.5 GHz WaveRunner 625Zi) is used to acquire the EM signal.
+To simplify leakage exploitation, a trigger surrounding the ReLU processing is added.
+Since the patterns around the ReLU function are distinguishable from those of the preceding matrix product, the trigger configuration is not considered difficult and does not alter the threat model considered in this paper.